mark-watson/haskell_book/manuscript/appendexAtools.md

 # Appendix A - Haskell Tools Setup

+Here I discuss the *stack* build tool but as I update this book in September 2024, I now frequently just use *Cabal* to build and run projects.
+The README files for the examples in the [GitHub repository for this book](https://github.com/mark-watson/haskell_tutorial_cookbook_examples) usually have directions for both *stack* and *Cabal*.

 I recommend that if you are new to Haskell that you at least do a minimal installation of *stack* and work through the first chapter using an interactive REPL.
 After experimenting with the REPL then do please come back to Appendix A and install support for the editor of your choice (or an IDE) and hlint.

 ## stack